-The Zoning Code allows emergency shelters by-right in the Industrial/Research Park (M-RP) zoning district (Figure III-1) in conformance with SB 2.
-This district encompasses approximately 146 acres and has vacant sites or buildings that could accommodate year-round emergency shelters sufficient to meet the City's estimated homeless population of 21 persons based on the latest Point-in-Time survey.
+The Zoning Code allows emergency shelters by-right in the Industrial/Research Park (M-RP) zoningzone district (Figure III-1) in conformance with SB-2.
+This district encompasses approximately 146 acres and has vacant sites or buildings that could accommodate year-round emergency shelters sufficient to meet).
+Residential uses are also allowed in the City's estimated homeless population of 21 persons based on the latest Point in-Time survey.
 The M-RP district provides close proximity to transit and other services used by homeless persons.
-Based upon current conditions, one emergency shelter facility could fully accommodate the need, although the zoning regulations could accommodate more than one facility.
+Based upon current conditions, one emergency shelter facility could fully accommodate the need, although the zoning regulations could accommodate more than one facility-zone district.

-Development standards for emergency shelters include those applicable to all uses in the M-RP zone plus the following:
+Development Consistent with Government Code Section 65583(4)(B), objective development standards for emergency shelters include those applicable to all uses in the M-RP zone plus the following are as follows:

-- Maximum Occupancy of 25 persons (higher occupancy facilities may be considered through a Conditional Use Permit) - Vehicle and Bicycle Parking.
+- Maximum Occupancy of 25 persons (higher occupancy facilities may be considered through a Conditional Use Permit). - Vehicle and Bicycle Parking.
 One vehicle parking space per five beds, plus one space for each employee on duty.
-One bicycle parking space per five beds - Waiting intake area large enough to accommodate regular occupancy. - The facility may provide amenities such as: commercial kitchen, recreation room, support services, laundry services and storage areas - Length of stay no more than six months in any 12-month period - A written management plan including provisions for staffing, management, security, outdoor uses, temporary storage, site maintenance, service amenities and transportation - Lighting for security and safety - Minimum separation of 300 feet from any other emergency shelter
+One bicycle parking space per five beds. - Waiting intake area large enough to accommodate regular occupancy. - The facility may provide amenities such as: commercial kitchen, recreation room, support services, laundry services and storage areas. - Length of stay no more than six months in any 12-month period. - A written management plan including provisions for staffing, management, security, outdoor uses, temporary storage, site maintenance, service amenities and transportation. - Lighting for security and safety. - Minimum separation of 300 feet from any other emergency shelter.